jmaaks/macos-setup/README.md

 # MacOS-Setup

-MacOS-Setup is a playbook to set up an OS X laptop.
+MacOS-Setup is a shell script and Ansible playbook to set up a fresh macOS environment.
 It installs and configures most of the software I use on my Mac.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

+To kick off this process, simply start the install.sh script with:

+    sh -c "$(curl -fsSL https://raw.githubusercontent.com/jmaaks/macos-setup/master/install.sh)"

 ## Requirements